 And after using some serious elbow grease to get the old one off, the new one went on within 60 seconds.
 So shiny, right?
 I can even see myself in it.

 Speaking of being in it, I actually took the shower for a test run shortly after this installation.
 I figured if anything weird or gross was going to happen in the first use of this shower, I wanted it to happen to me and not my mother-in-law.
 Fortunately things were all good.
-In fact, the water pressure is better in there than our master bedroom.
+In fact, the water pressure is better in there than our bedroom.
 Lucky guests.

 Last but not least was a quick zero-cost change.
 After removing the mirror on inside of the bathroom door (awkward!), we realize we were missing towel hooks… ’til we discovered them on the other side of the door while painting this weekend.
 Seriously, in the two months that we’ve lived here we never once closed the door to the guest bathroom to discover those towel hooks hiding back there until a few days ago.
 So I just unscrewed them from the back and reattached them to the inside of the door where they’ll actually be seen and used (and Sherry spackled and painted the leftover holes on the lesser seen back side of the door).